KalebBHSSENG1P/Chess-Engine-Major-Project/README.md

 2. Install FFmpeg program (includes FFprobe) via the [official website](https://www.ffmpeg.org/).
 3. Add the FFmpeg bin folder location to the PATH environment variable (there's plenty of tutorials online for this).
 4. Navigate to the download or cloned repository and extract it
-5. Run the program via an IDE or the `run.bat` file
+5. Run the program via an IDE or the `chess_engine.exe` file